-For instance, you might consider:
+For instance, you might consider the following:

-A single-tenant environment occurs when a single instance of the software application runs on a single infrastructure instance to serve a single customer.
+A single-tenant cloud environment occurs when a single instance of the software application runs on a single infrastructure instance to serve a single customer.
 Think of single-tenancy as the entire experience for a customer, client, or user, being served without sharing resources, storage space, or even connectivity.

 Benefits of a Single-Tenant Cloud

 Single-tenant environments are great if the user or application requires customizations for their own use case.
 Because no resources or code is being shared within the tenancy, modifications can be made to both infrastructure and application to fit the particular user’s or customer’s needs.
-Many individuals and companies choose single-tenancy for the flexibility offered for application and infrastructure alike.
+Many individuals and companies choose single tenancy for the flexibility offered for application and infrastructure alike.

 Drawbacks of a Single-Tenant Cloud

 The drawbacks of a single-tenant system can be primarily divided into two groups: